john-davies/mapter/README.md

 ## Current Status

-The current version ( 0.5.3 ) could generously be called a minimum viable product ( MVP ) and allows the creation and editing of a full work.
+The current version ( 0.5.4 ) could generously be called a minimum viable product ( MVP ) and allows the creation and editing of a full work.
 The main limitation is that the editor is extremely basic and lacks common features like "search/replace".

-The build now comprises of a single executable with no other external file dependencies.

-The example file has been expanded to include the full body text.
-Two extra versions of the example have been added with Markdown and LaTeX annotations to show how the output could be typeset.

 ## Building